 So I recognise my own contradictions perhaps, and also that inequality is at the heart of the figures first system.
 So again, I agree with Wendy.
 And Andrew.

 But what about Thomas J?
-Well, I pinched the title from what Andrew called his service, rather than being the best title for what I write about, though it is apt as my final thoughts.
+Well, I pinched the title from what Andrew called his service, rather than being the best title for what I've written about, though it is apt as my final thoughts.
 I do like the concept of a declaration of independence.
-Often I have been independent of those that admired my independence of thought, but not from theirs.
+Often I have been independent of those that admired my independence of thought.
 And that reminds again about diversity, and how to deal with people and even find harmony and belonging when you might disagree and want to critique.

 The pursuit of happyness involves things that are enjoyed, like Ernest Bloch’s chess, for their own sake and won’t get you the outcome of a great grade, a star rating, or earn you money and contracts.
 (I am thinking about how I’ve spent today and even what my motives are for writing this).

 I would like to more than declare independence from the counting thief, and more than to make a call to let the excellent founding words of the USA be lived, by us all.
 (After all, can’t a country built on ideals by immigrants be shared universally, and go beyond geography?).